WR Classes

 Teaching Writing with Generative AI

-BU writing instructors brainstormed this list of teaching ideas in the spirit of exploration and experimentation.
-We will continue to refine and update.
-You’ll notice that almost all of the suggestions end with a recommendation that students reflect on, debrief, compare, or discuss the AI-generated text—a step crucial to developing their critical AI literacy.
-Learn […]
+Over the past several years, our faculty have experimented with many different exercises and activities involving AI-assisted writing instruction.
+You’ll notice that almost all of the suggestions linked from this page end with a recommendation that you ask your students to reflect on, debrief, compare, evaluate, or discuss the AI-generated text—a step crucial to developing […]

 Generative AI & Writing Assignment Design